Interview with Michael Gunning: Debt Free London Series.

 Stratford.
 I moved to London under a special performance programme.
 Tom was diving, and I was swimming.
 He really helped me come out and to learn to love myself.
 Just being in the swimming pool in Olympic Park has a sense of magic to it.

 Thank you so much!
 It felt like a friend’s chat.

 You can find out more details about Debt Free London and its campaign here.

 His career is so uniquely defined across the globe.
-His debut in TV made him the Caribbean’s first openly gay athlete/swimmer living and training in the UK.
+His debut on TV made him the Caribbean’s first openly gay athlete/swimmer living and training in the UK.
 As one of the very few mixed-race swimmers in a traditionally white-dominated sport.
 Michael breaks the stereotypes for many black athletes around the world.
-Michael uses his profile to be a regular pundit and avid speaker for sport.
-In conjunction with fulfilling the role of a Stonewall Sports Ambassador and confident advocate speaker for LGBTQI+ rights.
+Michael uses his profile to be a regular pundit and avid speaker for sports, in conjunction with fulfilling the role of a Stonewall Sports Ambassador and confident advocate speaker for LGBTQI+ rights.

-“Pride month is a special month because it allows individuals to communicate and celebrate authenticity, whilst creating a safe space for all of our differences.
+“Pride month is special because it allows individuals to communicate and celebrate authenticity whilst creating a safe space for all of our differences.
 By sharing a problem, we automatically halve the weight it carries.
-There is a lot of power in unity and Debt Free London embodies the same clear message, that no one is truly alone.
+There is a lot of power in unity, and Debt Free London embodies the same clear message that no one is truly alone.
 Everyone has their own struggles, and I’m proud to be a helping hand in supporting such a great helpline for the community this pride month.”
 MICHAEL GUNNING JUNE 2022